faf0/sempipetest/README.md

 The consumers read the items from the pipe and print their content.

+This program utilizes semaphores for synchronization and may take advantage of the POSIX guarantee that a (small) specified number of bytes can be written atomically to a pipe (see pipe(7)).

+This is my solution of an assignment in the course [CS511](https://web.stevens.edu/compsci/graduate/masters/courses/viewer.php?course=CS511&type=syl) (Concurrent Programming) at Stevens Institute of
+Technology in the Fall of 2012.

 # Installation

 The program can be compiled by running `make` inside the folder